najonda/performer/_pages/manual/index.md

 On pages such as the [Layout](#pages-layout) page, the function buttons are used to switch between different sub-pages.
 In that case, the currently active sub-page is highlighted in the footer.

-On pages that provide a context menu, the labels dynamically change to the context menu actions when `SHIFT` + `PAGE` is hold.
+On pages that provide a context menu, the labels dynamically change to the context menu actions when `SHIFT` + `PAGE` is hold or double click `PAGE` to enter the context menu for 2 seconds.

 <!-- List Pages -->